RenaissanceMan06/Marital_Infidelity/index.md

 # Conclusion

-Although the model predicted yearsmarried, religiousness, and happiness rating as significant predictors of marital infidelity, yearsmarried was the only significant predictor across all the groups.
-This suggests that yearsmarried plays an important role in predicting marital infidelity.
-More research is needed to determine why.
+Although the multinomial logistic regression results predicted yearsmarried, religiousness, and happiness rating as significant predictors of marital infidelity, its accuracy at predicting was rather low.
+Only 1 out 3 predictions or 33 % is correct.

 We might have heard of the proverb that says, "The grass isn't greener on the other side."
 This might true.
 The grass is greener where you water it and nurture it.